Founder and Board Chair, Conference Chair

 Joe LeBlanc is a polyamorous Cajun qenderqueer butch who believes in personal story-telling as a significant method for people to share experiences and solidify a better understanding about LGBTQ identities, issues, and concerns.
 He finds joy in producing and fostering authentic connections, bringing his big butch woo wherever he goes.

-Joe is a community organizer who lives in Portland, Oregon, where he serves as the Board Chair for PDX Bad Girls.
-He is a prior recipient of the Pride in Action Award with Pride Northwest in 2011, and was honored as a Queer Hero by the Gay and Lesbian Archives of the Pacific Northwest in 2016.
-Joe has developed and presented workshops at various conferences on issues around identity, community building, event planning, and advocating for trans-inclusive health care.
-He also enjoys road trips, coffee, taking way too many pictures, and a wide variety of music.
-Joe can usually be found wearing a bow tie and with a clipboard in his hand.
+Joe is a community organizer who lives in Portland, Oregon.
+He is honored to serve as the Board Chair for PDX Bad Girls and is the first Mx Oregon State Leather titleholder.
+Joe is a prior recipient of the Pride in Action Award with Pride Northwest in 2011, and was honored as a Queer Hero by the Gay and Lesbian Archives of the Pacific Northwest in 2016.
+He has developed and presented workshops at various conferences on issues around identity, community building, event planning, and advocating for trans-inclusive health care.
+Joe also enjoys road trips, coffee, taking way too many pictures, and a wide variety of music.
+He can usually be found wearing a bow tie and with a clipboard in his hand.

 Board Member, Outreach Chair

 Koja Adeyhoa is a two-spirit, mixed-blood Lakota, stone-butch dyke, activist, socialist, a staunch feminist, atheist and skeptic.